StanfordLegion/regent-lang.org/reference.md

 {% endhighlight %}

-In the presence of [partitions](#partitions), it can be difficult to choose right region to use as an arugment to a field space.
+In the presence of [partitions](#partitions), it can be difficult to choose right region to use as an argument to a field space.
 In these cases, it can be helpful to use the `wild` operator (which matches any region) in the declaration of the field space.
 Note that this currently exposes unsoundness in the type system; the user is